dennis-mburu/Phase-1-Project--Quote-Generator/README.md

 https://dennis-mburu.github.io/Phase-1-Project--Quote-Generator/

 ## CopyRight & License Information
 This is an Open Source Project with an MIT license.
-For more Information on the license terms and condition, see the [License.md](./License.md)
+For more Information on the license terms and condition, see the attached [License.md](./License.md)